Donaldttt/fuzzyy/README.md

 # Fuzzbox

+**Fuzzyy has been renamed to Fuzzbox, new name, same great taste!**

 A fuzzy finder for files, strings, help documents and many other things.

 It utilizes Vim's native matchfuzzypos function and popup window feature.